 The adductor muscles are responsible for stabilising the pelvis and moving the leg towards the midline of the body (adduction).
 They are particularly active during running (especially when changing direction) and kicking.

-During contraction of the groin muscles, tension is placed through the adductor tendon at its attachment to the pelvis.
-When this tension is excessive due to too much repetition or high force, damage to the adductor tendon may occur.
-Adductor tendonitis is a condition whereby there is damage to the adductor tendon with subsequent degeneration and sometimes swelling.
+During contraction and stretch of the groin muscles, tensile and compression forces are placed through the adductor tendons at their attachment to the pelvis.
+When these forces are excessive due to too much repetition, prolonged or high force, damage to one or more of the adductor tendons may occur.

 Causes of adductor tendonitis

 Adductor tendonitis is usually an overuse injury, which commonly occurs due to repetitive or prolonged activities placing strain on the adductor tendon.
 This typically occurs due to repetitive running, kicking or change of direction activities.

 Occasionally, patients may develop this condition suddenly due to a forceful contraction of the adductor muscles often when they are in a position of stretch.
 This typically occurs during rapid acceleration whilst running (particularly when changing direction) or when a footballer performs a long kick.

 Adductor tendonitis is commonly seen in running sports such as football, hockey and athletics (particularly sprinters, hurdlers, and long jumpers) as well as in skiing, horse riding and gymnastics.

 Patients may also develop this condition following inappropriate or inadequate treatment of an acute groin strain.